Felipe Mora scores in stoppage time, Timbers beat LAFC 2-1

 PORTLAND, Ore.
 (AP) — Felipe Mora scored in stoppage time to give the Portland Timbers a 2-1 victory over Los Angeles FC on Wednesday night.

-Diego Valeri opened the scoring for the Timbers in the second minute with his 100th goal with Portland Portland (6-6-1) and second of the season.

-LAFC (6-5-3) tied in the 16th minute on Carlos Vela’s goal, his fifth of the season.
+Diego Valeri opened scoring for the Timbers in the second minute with his 100th career goal.
+But LAFC (6-5-3) tied it in the 16th on Carlos Vela’s fifth goal of the season.

-Mora, who came off the bench in the 74th minute, scored for amid a scramble by both teams in the final moments.
+Mora, who came off the bench in the 74th minute, scored amid a scramble by both teams in the final moments.
+He got an assist from Sebastian Blanco, also a second-half sub who has been working his way back from injury this season.

+“I feel really happy for (Blanco).
+We talked about it, while we were on the bench, about passing,” Mora said through a translator.
+“It was a great pass that he centered to me and it was a great goal.”

+Valeri, who joined the Timbers in 2013, is the team’s top goal scorer.

+“This is really special for me, here with these colors.
+It’s not easy.
+I’m very happy about it, and I’m obviously happy about winning tonight,” Valeri said following his milestone goal “It means that I did my best,” He said.
+“I’m always trying to be better as a professional, in my role, trying to be what the team needs.
+So its really special for me to achieve this in this jersey, these colors.

-The Timbers were without defender Claudio Bravo midfielder Eryk Williamson.
-Bravo, is with Argentina in the Tokyo Olympics, and Williamson with the U.S. in the Gold Cup.
+The Timbers were without defender Claudio Bravo and midfielder Eryk Williamson.
+Bravo, is with Argentina in the Tokyo Olympics, and Williamson with the U.S. national team in the Gold Cup.

+Timbers coach Giovanni Savarese said getting the last-minute victory before a capacity crowd after many of the Timbers earlier games had restricted attendance was special.

+“It was a magic night because we really played well and we got a very good result,” Savarese said.
+“When our fans are in full capacity, you can sense the passion, you can sense the energy.
+Just the celebration at the end was incredible.”

 By EDWARD ELSTON